5 Ingredient Strawberry Cheesecake Truffles

 - Dip each truffle completely into the chocolate using the spiral dipping tool or a fork.When lifting the ball out of the chocolate, remember to tap the dipping tool gently on the side of the bowl to allow excess chocolate to drip off.
 Place balls back onto the baking sheet after you dip each one.
 Stir food coloring into any leftover white chocolate, then drizzle over truffles.
 Refrigerate for 30 minutes or until chocolate has completely set before serving.

 Make ahead tip: You can prepare the truffles through step 3 and keep in a container in the refrigerator for up to 3 days until ready to coat in chocolate.
-For storing and freezing, layer truffles in a tupperware between parchment paper and store at room temperature or in the refrigerator for up to 1 week.
+For storing and freezing, layer truffles in a tupperware between parchment paper and store at room temperature for a couple days or in the refrigerator for up to 1 week.
 Freeze for up to 2 months, then thaw overnight in the refrigerator.

 - When you chop up the strawberries, they'll likely be super wet.
 I like to set the diced strawberries in between two paper towels and slightly press down to squeeze some moisture out.
 This helps.
 To make rolling and dipping easier, you don't want super wet strawberries in the truffles.